JustMog/ECS/README.md

 e.dead = true

 ```
-System pools will be updated to reflect addition/removal of components before each new callback invocation.
+System pools will be updated to reflect addition/removal of components before each new (non-nested) callback invocation.

 # Systems